Google Analytics Unleashes Media & AJAX Hit Tracking

 And the last upcoming feature is Outbound Link Tracking.
 This feature gives users information about what hyperlinks caused the user to leave their website.

-Many of these features are aleady implemented within other analytics software.
+Many of these features are already implemented within other analytics software.
 For example, the Outbound Link Tracking feature has been around on SiteMeter for a long time.
 Out of all of these new features, I would say that the most beneficial is the Event Tracking feature.
-There has been a debate about how Page Views should not be counted towards a website’s ranking since more Web 2.0 are using AJAX, a feature that gives the user more content that they want without having to view another page.

-Nielsen//NetRatings announced earlier that they are now ranking sites based on time spent on the site rather than page views.
+Nielsen/NetRatings announced earlier that they are now ranking sites based on time spent on the site rather than page views.